What is it?

 2. Unscrew and open your Gameboy Color.
 Do not forget to remove batteries when you open the case.

 3. Take out the speaker and desolder wires from the Gameboy PCB pads shown:

-4. Take red wire from the speaker and solder it wire to S+ pad on GBAmp2s pcb.
+4. If you leave original speaker then take red wire from the speaker and solder it wire to S+ pad on GBAmp2s pcb.
 Then take black wire and solder it to S- pad.
 Solder wires from the back of pcb because speaker will go under GBAmp2s pcb.

 6. Put wires around so the case can close freely, take a look at finished unit: